Find out about Jim Steinmeyer‘s version of walking through wall illusion revealed for the first time based on my opinion and theory.

 For Jan Rouven’s prop, it is on the left side of the actual cinder blocks.

-There is an opening feature at the bottom of this panel which serves no purpose in the trick and actually there is no hole to it.
+There is an opening feature at the bottom of this panel which serves no purpose in the trick.

 I assume it is purposely included here to mislead the audience.